 WIDE: Talent transferring ovaries into the middle of the adhesive well.
 TEXT: For prenatal and prepubertal ovaries: 20 µL pipette cutoff tip, 5-10 microliters of ScaleS4(0)

-Two adhesive wells with transferred prepubertal and pubertal ovaries.
-TEXT: multiple ovaries fit into the well

 Once the ovaries are transferred into the individual well with a drop of clearing solution, gently place a cover glass on the adhesive well and press to create a seal, sandwiching the samples in clearing solution between two coverslips [1].
 For imaging, place the coverslip sandwich in a 3D printed microscope adapter slide [2-TXT].
 Videographer: This step is important!

 Talent placing a cover glass on the adhesive well and pressing to create a seal.

+Adhesive well with transferred pubertal ovaries.
+TEXT: multiple ovaries fit into the well

-Talent placing the coverslip sandwich in a 3D printed microscope adapter slide.
+Talent showing coverslip sandwich in a 3D printed microscope adapter slide.
 TEXT: Protect mounted samples from light until imaging.

 Set up the parameters for image acquisition according to the microscopy core’s or the manufacturer’s specifications [1].
 If available, use the bidirectional image acquisition to reduce the scanning time and improve efficiency.
 Adjust the line average, frame average, and frame accumulation in the software [2].